nameitlater/brproxy/README.md

 # brproxy

-A library for injecting an http proxy into the browser.
+A library for injecting an http request proxy into the browser.

+## Motivation

+As a developer, I wanted to be able to right click on my entry-point in WebStorm and have AJAX requests routed to an actual backend with minimal fuss.
+Neither [WebStorm](https://youtrack.jetbrains.com/issue/WEB-11178) nor Pub support reverse proxying, so implementing a browser-based reverse proxy seemed a reasonable solution.

 ## Usage
 1. Add the script to your entrypoint